-To determine the appropriate timeframe to examine the persistence of leafminer eDNA in the field, a pilot trial was conducted on a related and widespread species, L. brassicae (Riley), from which it was found that eDNA remained in leaf mines for at least 28 days under laboratory conditions (see Supplemental Figure S2).
+To determine the appropriate timeframe to examine the persistence of leafminer eDNA in the field, a pilot trial was conducted on a related and widespread species, L. brassicae (Riley), from which it was found that eDNA remained in leaf mines for at least 28 days under laboratory conditions (see Supplementary Figure S3).
 A field trial was then conducted at FGG on Thursday Island between July - August 2018 involving L. sativae .
 Seventy-three active leaf mines were identified on M. atropurpureum .
 These mines were randomly allocated to experimental groups ranging from 0 to 28 days.
 Within 24 h, as a result of the rapid lifecycle of L. sativae in this tropical location, some of the larvae in selected leaf mines had already exited the mine.
 For those that did not emerge within 24 h, the larvae were carefully excised manually, using a thin pair of tweezers, ensuring that the emergence hole created was no larger than for natural emergences.
 In this way, all larvae emerged, either naturally or artificially, on the same day.
+A photograph was taken of each mine at this point, for later reference.